 When I later visited Bamberg myself, in July 2006, I had all the images from the photo album with me on my laptop.
 As I did not have the street name with me, I viewed the pictures from Naomi's album, concentrating on this photo that told me the name of the business that was next door to Sylvia's prior residence.
 I stopped at a restaurant, asked for a phone book of Bamberg and looked up the address for "Hut Eichfelder."
 I was able to locate the street and exact building, strolling through Sylvia's childhood neighborhood.

-My research through Tel Aviv University is an example of the acquistion of materials occuring strictly through the miracle of today's New Media Communications.
+My research through Tel Aviv University is an example of the acquisition of materials occurring strictly through the miracle of today's New Media Communications.
 While in Warsaw in July 2006, I acquired bibliographic information from the Institute for Jewish History in Warsaw that directed me to find the 18th volume of the Gal-Ed Journal for an article on the Polish Press and the Zbaszyn Deportation.
 Internet searching told me that the journal was published by The Institute for the History of Polish Jewry at Tel Aviv University.
 While in Poland, I emailed Haim Cohen, the Managing Editor of the Gal-Ed, and told him of my desire in acquiring an article from his publication.
 He graciously scanned all 18 pages of the article, converted them into a .pdf file, attached it to an email, and sent the article to me via the internet.
 In this manner I was able to obtain an important item that I did not know about during my visit to Israel in April through the use of modern media in July.

 I spent the month of June, 2006, on the East Coast of the U.S., staying with my good friend Michelle and her family in Chambersburg, Pennsylvania.
 From her home, I was able to travel to various locales on the Atlantic side of the country and access archives that I had not visited before and conduct oral history interviews with survivors of the Jewish Community in Manila.
 I made two separate trips to Washington D.C., spent a week in New York City, traveled to Boston for the AJL Convention, and stopped at Philadelphia to visit the Museum of the American Jewish Historical Society,